Daniel-Chin/personal-website/public/blog/notable_games/src.md

 # Notable games
-A list of notable games I played.
+An (unordered) list of notable games I played.

 In the game comments, by "structural beauty" I mean some artistic layout of structure.
 The structure can be of rooms, levels, stories, etc. Many GEB-related artistic expressions can be thought of as structural beauty.